Real Non-Commutative Convexity I: Complexification

 \begin{theorem} Let $K$ be a real closed nc convex set over a real dual operator space $E$.
 Suppose there is an $n$ and $y \in M_n(E)$ such that $y \not \in K_n$.
 Then there exists $\gamma \in M_n(\bR)_{\rm sa}$ and a normal completely bounded map $\varphi: E \to M_n(\bR)$ such that $\Rea \, \varphi_n(y) \not \leq 1_n \otimes \gamma$ but for all $p$ and $x \in K_p$ we have $\Rea \, \varphi_p(x) \leq 1_p \otimes \gamma$.
-If $0_E \in K$ we can take $\gamma = I_n$.
+If $0_E \in K$ we can take $\gamma = 1_n$.
 If $E$ is a real operator system and $K \bigcup \{y\}$ consists of selfadjoint elements, then $\varphi$ can be chosen to be selfadjoint. \end{theorem}

-\begin{proof} This follows as in the complex case in \cite{DK} from the Effros-Winkler separation theorem in \cite[Theorem 5.4]{EW}.
+\begin{proof} This follows as in the complex case in \cite{DK} from the Effros-Winkler separation theorem in \cite[Theorem 5.4]{EW} (see \cite[Theorem 16.5.2]{Dav}) for a different account of the latter).
 The real version of the latter is proved exactly as in the complex case (needing the real version of the GNS representation theorem \cite[Theorem 3.3.4]{Li} applied to a faithful real state of $M_n$). \end{proof}

 Let $V$ be a real operator system and consider $\ncS(V)_c$.
-This will be a complex nc convex set, however so is $\ncS(V_c)$.
+This will be a complex nc convex set, as is $\ncS(V_c)$.
 There is a canonical map

 induced by the canonical isomorphism $CB(V,W)_c \cong CB(V_c,W_c)$ (see for example \cite[Theorem 2.3]{BCK}).
 Indeed for $x,y \in V$ and $f,g \in M_{n}(\mathrm{CB}(V,\bC))$ we have The inverse map takes $u \in CB(V_c,W_c)$ to ${\rm Re} \, u_{|V} + i {\rm Im} \, u_{|V}$, where ${\rm Re}, {\rm Im}$ here denote the two canonical projections $W_c \to W$.
 This map will be called $\gamma$.